samsadar236/competitor-intel/README.md

-# InsightEngine AI — Competitor Intelligence
+# InsightEngine AI — Competitor Research Agent

 A full-stack AI competitor-research app.
 Give it a business and a few competitor websites; it reads their **public pages**, analyzes each one against a fixed set